-The initial contract term for contract resulting from the RFP will be two (2) years from date of award with three (3) 1-year renewal options.
-Renewal options are to be exercised at the sole discretion of the state and under the same terms and conditions as the original contract.
+The initial contract term will be for three (3) years from the date of award, with two 1-year renewal options, to be exercised at the sole discretion of the state.

-Unless otherwise provided in this RFP, the State and the successful offeror/contractor(s) agree: (1) that any holding over of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect, and (2) to provide written notice to the other party of the intent to cancel such month-to-month extension at least 30-days before the desired date of cancellation.
+Unless otherwise provided in this RFP, the State and the successful offeror/contractor agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
+A month-to-month extension may only be executed by the procurement officer via a written contract amendment.